brentarias/qhsm/README.md

 This library provides a .Net adaptation of the `QHsm` and `QHsmWithQueue` base classes, which come from [Samek's QP Framework](http://www.state-machine.com/).
 These are base classes that allow a simple and direct implementation of finite-automata, hierarchical state-charts.
-It is compatible with .NET Core (update 1 RC).
+It is compatible with .NET Core (RC-update2).

 ## Contents